Last updated 12/5/2018

 The Commercial Water Conservation Ordinance applies to all existing commercial properties.
-This ordinance requires commercial building owners to repair plumbing leaks, replace inefficient plumbing fixtures, and submit a completed Commercial Water Conservation Affidavit to DBI by January 1, 2017 that verifies all plumbing fixtures are compliant.
+This ordinance requires commercial building owners to repair plumbing leaks, replace inefficient plumbing fixtures, and to have submitted a completed Commercial Water Conservation Affidavit to DBI by January 1, 2017 that verifies all plumbing fixtures are compliant.
+All commercial properties must submit a completed affidavit, even if all their plumbing fixtures are already efficient.

 How do I comply?

 - All showerheads must not exceed a maximum flow of 2.5 gallons per minute (gpm)

 - All faucets and faucet aerators must not exceed a maximum flow rate of 2.2 gpm

 - All water closets (toilets) must not exceed a maximum rated water consumption of 1.6 gallons per flush (gpf)

 - All urinals must not exceed a maximum flow rate of 1.0 gpf